viamrobotics/docs/docs/modular-resources/_index.md

 - **Implement a custom service:** If your robot makes use of a specialty algorithm or data model when working with services such as [SLAM](/services/slam/), [Vision](/services/vision/), or [Motion planning](/services/motion/), you can implement your own algorithm or model against the corresponding service API.

-- **Implement fully custom logic:** If your robot runs specialty or proprietary logic, and you want to use Viam to manage and control that logic, such as when managing a software development lifecyle, you can implement your own custom logic by wrapping the [generic API](/components/generic/).
+- **Implement fully custom logic:** If your robot runs specialty or proprietary logic, and you want to use Viam to manage and control that logic, such as when managing a software development lifecycle, you can implement your own custom logic by wrapping the [generic API](/components/generic/).

 You can add support for modular resources to your robot by adding a module from the Viam registry.